Skip to content

 Fluoride has been identified as a potential aggravator of perioral dermatitis.
 A study published in the Australian Dental Journal suggests that high-fluoride toothpaste may contribute to the development of perioral dermatitis.
 Since fluoride is widely present in toothpaste and drinking water, it can irritate the mouth, potentially triggering or aggravating this skin condition.
 This is particularly concerning for individuals with sensitive skin, where fluoride may disrupt the protective skin barrier, leading to inflammation and the appearance of red, irritated patches.

 Research from the Fluoride Action Network also suggests that fluoride and perioral dermatitis could trigger significant inflammation and impair the skin's natural barrier function.
 Residual fluoride left in the oral area from toothpaste or water increases the likelihood of inflammation, redness, and papules.
-Irritation can sometimes disrupt the immune response triggered by a similar cause, leading to a worsening of the condition
+Irritation can sometimes disrupt the immune response triggered by a similar cause, leading to a worsening of the condition.

 If you suspect fluoride is the cause of your condition, consider switching to fluoride-free toothpaste and sensitive-skin products.
 Additionally, check for other irritants in your toothpaste, such as artificial flavors or preservatives, which may compound the issue.